On finite quotients of surface braid groups having order at most $127$: From Topology to Combinatorial Group Theory: Diagonal double Kodaira Structures

-\begin{remark} If $G$ admits no prestructure of type $n$, then it cannot admit any diagonal double Kodaira structure of type $(b,\,n)$, for any value of $b$.
-In particular, if $G$ admits no prestructure whatsoever, then it admits no diagonal double Kodaira structure of any type, and hence cannot occur as an admissible braid quotient. \end{remark}
+\begin{remark} If $G$ admits no prestructure of type $n$, then it admits no diagonal double Kodaira structure of type $(b,n)$ for any $b$.
+In particular, if $G$ admits no prestructure at all, then it admits no diagonal double Kodaira structure of any type and therefore cannot occur as an admissible braid quotient. \end{remark}

 A key point is now provided by the following